 I am mildly obsessed with street art and try to get photos of it everywhere I go.

-Continuing to highlight my fascination with street art of all kinds, here are photos I took in Curitiba, Brazil in late 2011.
+Continuing to highlight my fascination with street art of all kinds, here are photos I took in Dublin and Belfast, Ireland back in 2012.
 I never got around to posting them back then so here goes.
-Check out my collections for Florianópolis, Recife and Olinda, Salvador da Bahia, Rio de Janeiro, and Various other locations as well.

 I'm an avid reader and I like to collect quotations that inspire or educate.
 I do that for my business site and I do it for travel as well.
 I actually have collected a great many quotations but I have only recently started adding them to the site so check back regularly for more.